meedan/check-mark/README.md

 ## How to release a new version (edge and live)

 * Run `npm run release:extension`, which will bump version number and create zip files under `releases/` directory

+## How to publish a new version (edge and live)

+* Run `npm run publish:extension`, which will upload and publish the items to Chrome Store
-* Upload the zip files to Chrome Webstore (developer's dashboard)
+* Alternatively, you can upload the zip files to Chrome Webstore (developer's dashboard)

 ## How to test